christinecha/gridfolio/README.md

   title: "My Project",
   link: "https://github.com/christinecha/gridfolio",
   imageURL: "https://image.com/image.png",

-  // this is a unique built-in property
-  customHeight: true         // only include if you want this block to
+  customHeight: true         // only include this if you want this block to
                              // use a unique height, which you'll declare
                              // in its styles (below) }